Shake 'n Bake

-Shake 'n Bake is a seasoned bread crumb coating originally marketed to mimic the flavor and texture of Southern fried chicken.
+Shake 'n Bake is a seasoned breadcrumb coating originally marketed to mimic the flavor and texture of fried chicken.
 Introduced in 1965 by General Foods, it is currently made under the Kraft Heinz brand.

 Concept

 Shake 'n Bake provides a baked alternative to foods fried in oil.
 The product is applied by placing raw meat or vegetable pieces in a bag containing the coating, closing the bag, and shaking it so the coating adheres to the pieces.
 They are then placed on a baking sheet and cooked in an oven.
 Shake 'n Bake has been marketed as a healthier and less-greasy alternative to frying, with slogans such as, "Shake 'n Bake: It's better than frying", and "Why fry?
 Shake 'n Bake".

 Ingredients

-Shake 'n Bake Original Pork flavor contains the following ingredients: enriched wheat flour (wheat flour, niacin, iron, thiamin mononitrate Vitamin B1, riboflavin (vitamin B2), folic acid), salt, partially hydrogenated soybean and cottonseed oil, sugar, contains less than 2% of paprika, dextrose, dried onions, spice, caramel color, yeast, annatto (color), and natural flavor.
-Barbecue flavor Shake 'n Bake includes sugar, maltodextrin, salt, modified food starch, spice, partially hydrogenated soybean and cottonseed oil, brown sugar, mustard seed flour, dried onions, dried tomatoes, dried garlic, beet powder (color), citric acid, natural flavor, caramel color, vinegar, and sodium silicoaluminate as an anticaking agent.
+The Original Pork flavor of Shake 'n Bake contains the following ingredients: enriched wheat flour (wheat flour, niacin, reduced iron, thiamin mononitrate (vitamin B1), riboflavin (vitamin B2), folic acid), salt, canola oil, sugar, contains less than 2% of paprika, dried onions, spices, caramel color, high fructose corn syrup, and yeast.
+The Barbecue Glaze flavor contains sugar, maltodextrin, salt, modified food starch, partially hydrogenated soybean and cottonseed oil, spice, brown sugar, mustard flour, dried onions, contains less than 2% of dried tomatoes, dried garlic, paprika, beet powder (color), citric acid, natural flavor, caramel color, vinegar, and sodium silicoaluminate as an anticaking agent.